-With every other fitness strap I’ve used, including the Apple Watch, I had to take the device off for charging.
+With every other fitness strap I’ve used — including the Apple Watch, Oura Ring, Fitbit Versa and Biostrap — I had to take the device off for charging.
 WHOOP has figured out a way to recharge its strap without having to remove it from the wrist.

-WHOOP comes with a small battery pack that you can slide on top of your strap to charge it.
+WHOOP comes with a charger in the form of a small battery pack that you can slide on top of your strap to charge it.
 A complete charge takes somewhere between 90 and 120 minutes.
 After charging the strap, you have to charge the battery pack using a Micro USB cable.

 I’ve gotten into the habit of cycling through this charging routine every four to five days, or when my strap reaches 20% remaining battery charge.

 Note that while the WHOOP fitness band is waterproof, the battery pack is not.
 So don’t forget to remove it before taking a shower.